fabsta/fabsta.github.io_old/_posts/2016-04-15-data-science---questions-and-answers.md

 ## Naive Bayes

 ### Why is naive Bayesian classification called naive?

-Naive Bayesian Classification (NBC) isreferred to as naive since it makes tha assumption that each of its inputs are independent of each other, an assumption which rarely holds true, and hence the word naive.
+Naive Bayesian Classification (NBC) is referred to as naive since it makes the assumption that each of its inputs are independent of each other, an assumption which rarely holds true, and hence the word naive.
 Research has however shown that even though this assumption is often false, the technique still performs well, and hence NBC is seen as a simple yet powerful tool in the world of classification and machine learning.

 (<a href="#top">Back to top</a> \| [source](http://www.answers.com/Q/Why_is_naive_Bayesian_classification_called_naive))